Eat Empowered, Healthy Recipes, Holidays

-Ahead, you’ll find tasty recipes—both mains and side dishes—that will satisfy all your Thanksgiving cravings, and make everyone (non-vegetarians too) at the table happy while you’re at it.
+Ahead, you’ll find tasty recipes—both mains and side dishes—that will satisfy all your Thanksgiving cravings—and make everyone at the table happy (non-vegetarians, too) while you’re at it.

 Even better, these vegetarian Thanksgiving recipes are simple and easy to prepare, so you can spend more time with good company and less time stressing in the kitchen.
 Consider us thankful.